Watercolor and lead mine on paper

 In 1883, he met Seurat who became his friend and who would strongly influence him.
 In 1884 he exhibited his first painting at the Salon des Indépendants and cofounded with Seurat the Société des artistes indépendants.
 In 1886, Signac participates in the VIIIth exhibition of the Impressionist and exhibited in New York, Nantes with Seurat and Pissarro considered as the "scientific Impressionists".

-Signac was interested in the Charles Henry's essay from 1885 who elaborated the principles of complementarity of the colors and invented the chromatic circle.
+Signac was interested in the Charles Henry's essay from 1885 who elaborated the principles of the complementarity of colors and invented the chromatic circle.
 Also discovering the theory of Michel Eugène Chevreul related to the persistance of the luminous impressions on the retina, Signac participated in the elaboration of the pointillist technique.

 In 1887, he joined Seurat at the inauguration of the exhibition of the Groupe des XX, an avant-garde movement in Brussels and the next year, was invited to exhibit playing a major role in the excitement for neo-Impressionism among the Belgian artists.

-Fascinated by water and its reflections, Signac lived several years close to the sea, in Brittany and Saint-Tropez where he painting seascapes.
+Fascinated by water and its reflections, Signac lived several years close to the sea, in Brittany and Saint-Tropez where he painted seascapes.
 Traveler and seaman, the painter conciliated his attachment to Provence with his many tours in France and abroad and composed numerous views of harbours notably Collioure and Saint-Tropez.

 He went further in the experimentation of the decomposition of light with primary colors and their complementary and developed the divisionism of neo-Impressionism.
 He then took over the lead of the movement after the death of his friend Seurat in 1891.